Advanced level Organic Chemistry: H-1 NMR spectrum of 2-methylbut-2-ene (2-methyl-2-butene)

 (a) 1H Chemical shift 1.68 ppm CH3C(CH3)=CHCH3

-The 'blue' methyl proton resonance should be a singlet, with no protons on the neighbouring carbon atom.
+The 'blue' methyl proton resonance should be a singlet, with no adjacent protons on the neighbouring carbon atom.

 (b) 1H Chemical shift 1.56 ppm CH3C(CH3)=CHCH3